Initiatives & Projects

 Seawolves F1rst!

-Seawolves F1rst represents concerted efforts to provide support for incoming first-time first-year (FTFY) students to smoothly transition to SSU and successfully complete their English and math coursework requirements in their first year.
-Activities and programming for Seawolves F1rst! include:
+Sonoma State’s Seawolves F1rst Initiative provides incoming first-time first-year (FTFY) students support opportunities to smoothly transition from high school to college and successfully complete their English and math coursework requirements in their first year. *This initiative replaces the previous California State University’s Early Start Program.

 Aim #1: Administrative and Co-curricular Support Services